nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 :information_source: Elaboration on valid items
 * Valid items of the **faculty** field must be entered in lower case.
-A future patch will allow case-insensitive valid entires.
+A future patch will allow case-insensitive valid entries.
 * The **major** field currently takes any alphanumeric item.
 A future patch will ensure major is tied to a valid faculty.
 </div>